🚨 $100K in Sight: Follow Bitcoin’s Final Push Live! TRACK NOW

 What is the Bitcoin Cash Halving History?

-To date, Bitcoin Cash has only had a single halving event that took place back on April 8, 2020.
-While the halving should have coincided with that of Bitcoin, it did not - this was due to the fact that BCH used a different mining algorithm for some time right after launch.
-This enabled faster block mining speeds, and thus, the BCH halving date came sooner than that of BTC.
+To date, Bitcoin Cash has had two halving events that took place back on April 8, 2020, and April 4, 2024.
+While the halvings should have coincided with those of Bitcoin, they did not - this was due to the fact that BCH used a different mining algorithm for some time right after launch.
+This enabled faster block mining speeds, and thus, the BCH halving dates came sooner than those of BTC.

 What is Bitcoin Cash Halving?